David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across many areas.

 - Get the pets out.
 Lock out pets so you can focus on the job interview.
 Again, interviewers should understand if a pet wanders in, but you don't want the possibility that it could ruin your job interview.

 - Shut off everything else.
-This would include your phone, or anything you don't need.
+This would include your phone or anything you don't need.
 The phone may want to wait until the interview starts just in case the interviewer needs to call you, but other distracting or noisy items should be shut off.
-The exception might a fan or heater if you need it to stay comfortable.
+The exception might be a fan or heater if you need it to stay comfortable.

 During the Interview

 Now you need to focus on how to conduct yourself during the virtual job interview.
-For the most part it's the same as in-person interviews, but there are variations that you need to be aware of.
+For the most part, it's the same as in-person interviews, but there are variations that you need to be aware of.

 - Assume you're being recorded.
 You could ask up front or offer to have it recorded, but just assume you are.
 This ensures you are on your best behavior and allows the interviewer to review the interview after the fact.
 They should ask permission ahead of time, but they may not.

 - Don't shy away from the camera.
 Look at the screen and maintain eye contact as you would in an in-person job interview.
 Keep in mind cultural differences where that may not be preferred.
-Don't get too close or too far away from the camera either.
+Don't get too close or too far away from the camera, either.
 Maintain a consistent distance.

 - Ask if you look and sound okay.
 This will allow the interviewer to give you instant feedback on if something needs to be adjusted before the interview starts.
 Don't feel shy about asking them to adjust something.
 It will show you want to have a comfortable interview as well.

 - Talk with your hands.
 If you do talk with your hands, then keep doing so.
-Don't block the camera though.
+Don't block the camera, though.
 Just talk as you normally would with the hand motions.
 You can also clasp your hands in front of you if you want to avoid talking with your hands.

 - Watch for visual cues.
-If the interviewer looks bored or confused, or acts like he or she wishes to talk, then take those cues and take the appropriate action.
+If the interviewer looks bored or confused or acts like he or she wishes to talk, then take those cues and take the appropriate action.
 Take pauses if needed, or wrap up what you are talking about.

 - Don't touch your mouse.
-You could could click on something by mistake or cause a distraction.
+You could click on something by mistake or cause a distraction.
 The worst thing you could do might be to close the window in the middle of the interview.

 - Keep focused while the interviewer is talking.
-Don't browse the web, check your e-mail, or be busy in other applications.
+Don't browse the web, check your e-mail, or be busy with other applications.
 There should be little to no movement on your end while the interviewer is speaking.

 Useful Job Interview Articles